breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 ## λ-calculus

-Consider a language which has the following grammar:
+So far, the languages we have seen are capable of generating arithmetic expressions, but cannot by themselves perform arithmetic, since we cannot bind variables to values.
+We will now consider a language which has the following grammar:

 ```
 expr → var | func | appl